nikita31k/homelab-platform/README.md

-# homelab-platform
+# Homelab Platform

 Self-hosted infrastructure platform built with Proxmox, pfSense, Terraform, Ansible and Kubernetes.

-# Homelab Platform

 Personal infrastructure platform for learning and practicing: